tobybatch/kimai2/README.md

 ## Dockerhub

-Docker hub hosts a nuber f tagged releases, starting ith 0.8.
+Docker hub hosts a number of tagged releases, starting ith 0.8.
 These are all build against a production docker file that will function best with an external MYSQL DB.

 In addition there a dev image that is built for development / quick test purposes.